Tawashiy/Tawashiy/README.md

 Welcome to my GitHub profile!
 Here you'll find my projects, experiments, and contributions.

 ## About Me
-- 🌱 I'm currently learning React, TypeScript, Tailwind CSS and more...
+- 🌱 I work with React, TypeScript, Tailwind CSS and more...
 - 💻 I'm a software engineer passionate about building web apps
 - ⚡ Fun fact: I love exploring new technologies and coding challenges